-This helpful guide will explain the primary disadvantages of liquidation.
-But, first, we'll take a look at the different types of liquidation, and when they are likely to come into play.
+This helpful guide will explain these disadvantages to you.
+But, to begin, we will take a look at the three types of liquidation, and when they are likely to come into play.

 What is liquidation?

-- Creditors' voluntary liquidation (CVL): The most common form of liquidation, CVL happens when your company can no longer pay its debts and you involve your creditors in the liquidation process.
+- Creditors’ voluntary liquidation (CVL): The most common type.
+It occurs when your company can no longer pay its debts and you involve your creditors in the liquidation process.

-- Compulsory liquidation: Your company is no longer able to pay its debts (often with creditors chasing significant late payments) and an application is made to court for the liquidation of the company.
+- Compulsory liquidation: Your company cannot pay its debts (often with creditors chasing significant late payments) and an application is made to court for the company to be liquidated.

-- Members' voluntary liquidation (MVL): Your company is able to settle the debts currently in place, however you still want to close it.
+- Members’ voluntary liquidation (MVL): Your company can settle the current debts, however you still wish to close it.

 What are the disadvantages of liquidation?